Sorry, you need to enable JavaScript to visit this website.

 Encouraging healthy lifestyles and healthy nutrition for young people

 In Denmark, several national authorities are responsible for encouraging healthy lifestyles and healthy nutrition among young people.
-The Danish Veterinary and Food Administration (Fødevarestyrelsen), under the authority of the Ministry of Food, Agriculture and Fisheries, and the Danish Health Authority (Sundhedsstyrelsen), under the Ministry of the Interior and Health of Denmark, provide information and guidelines that encourage people to live a healthy life.
+The Danish Veterinary and Food Administration (Fødevarestyrelsen), under the Ministry of Food, Agriculture and Fisheries, and the Danish Health Authority (Sundhedsstyrelsen), under the Ministry of the Interior and Health of Denmark, provide information and guidelines that encourage people to live a healthy life.

-Initiatives under the Danish Veterinary and Food Administration:
+Initiatives under the Danish Veterinary and Food Administration

 National study of the Danes’ dietary habits and physical activity